rohanpmoore/broken-windows-wiki/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+## Features

+Note: not all features may be completed at this time.

+[x] Basic landing page with core information
+[ ] Content pages listing for characters, plot arcs, and players [ ] Full CRUD functionality for pages
+[ ] Full navbar permitting easy site navigation
+[ ] Search function to quickly find specific pages
+[ ] Pages have identifiers that allow you to go to lists of all similar pages

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.